MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 Alternatively, as the owner of the data source and connector, you can submit your connector to the [Power Query Connector Certification](ConnectorCertification.md) program so it ships with Power BI Desktop on every release.

 ### Power Query Online

->[!NOTE]
->The Power Query team is working hard towards enabling all Power Query certified connectors in the Power Query Online experience.

 Only Power Query certified connectors are shown in the Power Query Online experience.
 To learn more about the Power Query connector certification program, go to [Power Query Connector Certification](ConnectorCertification.md).